 Academic Affairs

-Student Membership on the Academic Affairs committee shall consist of one undergraduate student and one graduate or professional student appointed by the Student Body President with approval of the Student Senate.
+Student membership on the Academic Affairs Committee shall consist of one undergraduate student and one graduate or professional student appointed by the Student Body President with approval of the Student Senate.

 General Education

-Student Membership on the General Education Committee shall consist of two students appointed by the Student Body President with approval of the Student Senate.
+Student membership on the General Education Committee shall consist of two students appointed by the Student Body President with approval of the Student Senate.

 Program Review

-Student Membership on the Program Review Committee shall consist of two students appointed by the Student Body President with approval of the Student Senate.
+Student membership on the Program Review Committee shall consist of two students appointed by the Student Body President with approval of the Student Senate.

 Grade Appeals Board

-Student Membership on the Grade Appeals Board shall consist of three students and three student alternates appointed by the Student Senate.
+Student membership on the Grade Appeals Board shall consist of three students and three student alternates appointed by the Student Senate.

 Joint Senate Standing Committees